effigies/bids-specification/src/05-derivatives/04-structural-derivatives.md

 ## Reconstructed surfaces

-A surface is defined by three-dimensional coordinates, or vertices, and a set of triangles, or triplets of indices into the coordinate array.
+A surface is defined by three-dimensional vertex coordinates, and a set of triangles, or triplets of indices into the coordinate array.

-Surfaces MUST be stored as GIFTI files, with one surface per file.
+Surfaces MUST be stored as [GIFTI] surface files, with one surface per file.

-For structures with hemispheres, the `hemi-` entity SHOULD be used to distinguish the surfaces corresponding to each hemisphere.
+For structures with hemispheres, the `hemi-` entity SHOULD be used to distinguish the surface files corresponding to each hemisphere.
+For example, reconstructions of the cortical sheet are typically split into two disjoing surfaces.

 Template: